sergiopalmavera/WGS_analysis_mmu/batch3/06_quality_control_alignments/r_scripts/01_post_alignment_QC_analysis.md

 dev.off()
 ```

-    ## png
-    ##   2

--   The mean coverage across all samples ranges from ~8.7x when data is raw tp 7.14x when reads had been aligned and filter by quality.
+-   The mean coverage across all samples ranges from ~9x when data is raw tp 7.1x when reads had been aligned and filter by quality.

--   Correction has little effect on global avg-cvg (8.98 vs 8.69)
+-   Read-cleaning (correction) has a slight effect on global avg-cvg (9.02 vs 8.73)

--   Using only high quality base pairs (M20Q20) reduces the aligned global avg-cvg slightly from 7.85x to 7.14x.
+-   Using only high quality base pairs (M20Q20) reduces the aligned global avg-cvg slightly from 7.88x to 7.16x.

 Inspect the fraction of bases that attained at least X sequence coverage
 ========================================================================